cs-txst/assign6-model-eval/README.md

 # assign6-model-eval

-## Assignment 6: Model Evaluation and Feature Selection
+## Assignment 6: Model Evaluation and Model Selection

 ### Objective: In this assignment, you will gain hands-on experience in evaluating the performance of machine learning models and selecting the best features for your model.
 The assignment will focus on the following concepts: